-- 3.1 Unacceptable or violent behaviour may include one, two or more isolated incidents of the behaviour complained of or an accumulation of those incidents or that behaviour over a longer period. - 3.2 Unacceptable or violent customer behaviour is any incident that causes employees or others as above or has the potential to make such persons feel upset, threatened, frightened or physically at risk and is/could be directed at them because of their work.
+- 3.1 Unacceptable or violent behaviour may include one, two or more isolated incidents of the behaviour complained of or an accumulation of those incidents or that behaviour over a longer period. - 3.2 Unacceptable or violent customer behaviour is any incident that causes or has the potential to make employees (or any third party acting on the council's behalf) feel upset, threatened, frightened or physically at risk and is/could be directed at them because of their work.